EvolvedWeb/evowc/README.md

 After you clone the repo:

 1. To install the repo run `npm install`
-1. To launch the simple web server run `npm start` in one terminal
+1. To transpile the components run `npm run build` in one terminal
-1. To transpile the components run `npm run build` in another terminal
+1. To launch the simple web server run `npm start` in another terminal
-1. To view the webpage browse to `http://localhost:5555`
+1. To view the webpage browse to `http://localhost:5555/test.html`
 1. To change which components are in the browser edit the file `static/test.html`
 1. Please use the __bug reporting in the issues section__ of the repo.
 1. Any __document suggestions__ should also be added to the issues section of the repo.